 Visitors with or without a boat can take advantage of the park’s three visitor centers with exhibits, scenic hiking trails located near each visitor, Junior Ranger program, land-based interpretive programs, and lakeside picnic areas.

 In just 15 minutes by foot or wheelchair, visitors can reach a scenic lake overlook in the park.

-Overnight visitors can stay at over 200 designated tent and houseboat sites throughout the park; a free overnight permit is required.
+Overnight visitors can stay at over 200 designated tent and houseboat sites throughout the park; an overnight permit is required.
 Visitors can also stay at resorts and campgrounds in the park’s gateway communities.

 Once you have experienced the park during the summer, consider a trip in the fall or winter.
 The park is open year-round.
 Fall is the perfect time to explore the park’s many trails without the bugs.
 Fall colors peak from mid- to late-September.

 By late December or early January, the lakes are frozen and snow covered and ready for snowmobiling and snowshoeing.
 Groomed cross-country ski trails through birch forests and beside frozen beaver ponds offer skiers scenic overlooks and chances to watch wildlife.